inlets/inlets.dev/blog/_posts/2024-10-17-ssh-with-inlets-cloud.md

 **IP filtering/allow list**

-For taking things further, sshmux also supports an IP allow list, which will be available in inlets-cloud shortly, or which you can use already today with the self-hosted version of inlets-pro.
+For taking things further, sshmux also supports an IP allow list, which is available for inlets-cloud and self-hosted tunnels.

 If the IP for your mobile hotspot was 35.202.222.154, you could write the following to restrict access to `nuc.example.com` to only yourself: